How to Find Fantastic AI Papers: Self-Rankings as a Powerful Predictor of Scientific Impact Beyond Peer Review: Data collection

 \section{Data collection}

 Our experiment was conducted in two phases.
 In Phase One, we carried out a survey-based experiment on OpenReview, which hosted the ICML 2023 peer review process for \num{6538} submissions from \num{18535} authors.
 The experiment itself was implemented with \href{https://openrank.cc/}{OpenRank.cc}, a platform we developed for this purpose.
 On January 26, 2023, immediately after the submission deadline, an official email was distributed via OpenReview to all ICML authors requesting information about their submissions.
 Authors with multiple submissions were asked to rank their papers based on perceived quality, along with answering several questionnaire items.
+In total, \num{5634} authors completed the survey (response rate: $30.4\%$), of which \num{1342} authors with multiple submissions provided rankings.
+Altogether, \num{2592} submissions were ranked by at least one author, accounting for $39.6\%$ of all submissions.
 It is common for AI researchers to submit multiple papers to the same conference.
 Indeed, at ICML 2023, \num{4505} of the \num{18535} authors had more than one submission, and \num{5035} of the total \num{6538} submissions had at least one author having more than one submission.
-After the peer review process, we obtained review scores and final decisions for all submissions from OpenReview.
-In total, \num{5634} authors completed the survey (response rate: $30.4\%$), of which \num{1342} authors with multiple submissions provided rankings.
-Altogether, \num{2592} submissions were ranked by at least one author, accounting for $39.6\%$ of all submissions.
+A paper submitted to an AI conference is evaluated by multiple reviewers.
+Before the rebuttal phase, every reviewer assigns a pre-rebuttal review score—at ICML 2023, on a 1–10 scale.
+During the rebuttal period, authors may respond to reviewers’ comments and clarify points without making substantial changes to the original submission.
+After considering the rebuttal, reviewers may revise their scores; these revised scores are referred to as post-rebuttal scores.
+We obtained the pre- and post-rebuttal scores, as well as the final decisions for all submissions, from OpenReview.